williamhovnanyan/NodeInterviewTest/README.md

 - the authentication part for the private photos doesn't have to be written.
 Just think about the interaction flow between the client and the server.
 But again, the snippets of implementation here would be appreciated.
 - pay special attention to db scheme design and try to make querying as optimal as possible
+- number of images can be above 1 million
+- server resources needs to be fully utilized